 Are there winners in each category and where is this announced?

-Yes our esteemed judges determine who the winners are in each category.
-Winners are announced at The Mermaid Parade Ball (The Official After Party of the Mermaid Parade).
+Yes, our esteemed judges determine who the winners are in each category.
+Winners are announced at our Freak Bar (1208 Surf Avenue) at 8:30pm.

 What's this about bribing the judges review stand on W. 20th Street?

 Our Judges are paradigms of fine jurisprudence, and as such actively discourage all bribes.
 Having said that, in year's past there have been isolated incidences of bribery.
 And coincidentally it seems many of those proffering the best bribes seems to often go home with the top awards.
 And it is also a coincidence that many of those awards appear to be a bit greasy -- this clearly being a function of the culinary delights of Coney rather than some kind of metaphorical greasy palm.
 And while our Judges certainly prefer a handmade objet d'art, they never turn their nose at a delicious baked good or a fine bottle of whiskey.
 And we're only supplying this info as a "fun fact" -- it is in no way a solicitation.
 And observers have noted that while the judges stand is often well equipped with bottles, it seems to often be short of cups and ice.
 Again just another factoid to share.
 Finally, the many young people on the reviewing stand certainly enjoy candy, toys, noisemakers and other joyous items.

 I'm building a float that's a 1:1 model of the Parachute Jump.
 Will I have clearance to march it on the street?

 According to many-time Queen Mermaid Kate Dale, dimensions for floats should follow these rules of thumb:

 The narrower of the ramps is 8' wide to the inside of the rail, but no more than 6' of width is recommended and 5'6" would be preferable.